ManlyMarco/RuntimeUnityEditor/README.md

 - Mouse inspect (find objects or UI elements by clicking with mouse)
 - Gizmos (Transform origin, Renderer bounds, Collider area, etc.)
 - All parts are integrated together (e.g. REPL console can access inspected object, inspector can focus objects on GameObject list, etc.)
+- Right click on most objects to bring up a context menu with more options
 - and many other...

 ![preview](https://user-images.githubusercontent.com/39247311/208912018-014154e1-7ad8-4df0-a4a3-662c334ccedc.jpg)